microsoft/frontend-bootcamp/step1-05/demo/README.md

 ## TodoHeader

-We'll store all of our components inside a `components` folder under `src`.
+We'll store all of our components inside a `components` folder under `step1-05/demo/src`.
 Let's create that now.
 We'll then start writing the `TodoHeader` in `src/components/TodoHeader.tsx`.
 The `tsx` file extension tells our editor that this file includes React code written in TypeScript.

 > We'll talk about TypeScript soon, but for now, know that all valid JavaScript is valid TypeScript.